psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 ## To Silence a Witness

 Thomas Garton was the leading witness against Towle, and the Luddites knew this.
-Threats of violence were made against hinm, Garton suspected that an attack would follow.
-His wife went to stay with a neighbout, a certain Mr Kilby, while Garton remained at home, to wait with several others recruited to aid his defence.
+Threats of violence were made against him, Garton suspected that an attack would follow.
+His wife went to stay with a neighbour, a certain Mr Kilby, while Garton remained at home, to wait with several others recruited to aid his defence.

-When the attack came, an was entry forced, and a demand was made for Garton to show himself; as the candles went out, there was confusion, and shots were fired, killing one of the Luddites, a lad named Samuel Bamford, outright.
+When the attack came, an entry was forced, and a demand was made for Garton to show himself; as the candles went out, there was confusion, and shots were fired, killing one of the Luddites, a lad named Samuel Bamford, outright.
 As they retreated, presumably trying to quell the fears of Mrs Garton, who was likely hysterical at the noises she could hear coming from her own home, went to the door to see what was happening.
 Outside, the Luddites saw him, told him to go back inside or he would have his brains blown out.
 Perhaps Kilby tried to object, or perhaps Mrs Garton joined the fray.
 But something happened.
 Another shot was fired, and Kilby was instantly killed.

 ```{admonition} Ambush at Garton's
 :class: dropdown